davestewart/davestewart-content/content/projects/open-source/outliner/index.md

 ---
+date: 2021-09-01
 description: Convert SVG strokes to outlined fills as a post-export process
-date: 2021-09-01
+summary: |
+  A Node package automating post-export conversion of SVG strokes to outlined fills.
+Solves the problem of locking in stroke edits in authoring tools like Figma and Sketch by running as a file watcher or project dependency that converts icons cleanly for the browser environment.
+tech: Node, JavaScript, SVG, Maker.js
 tags:
   - featured
   - library